sandboxnu/course-catalog-api/docs/getting-started/stored-cache.md

+?> **Note:** If you're currently on the Northeastern `NUWave` wifi, you can skip this step during setup.
+However, we highly recommend reading this page!

+## What's a cache?

+A cache is a locally-stored version of the data we would normally scrape from the Banner API.

 ## Why use a cache?

 This project uses a lot of data, and getting that data takes a long time.